SOC 2 Audit Firms

 Look for:

-• Secure client portals: A centralized platform for document upload, evidence tracking, and communication.
+• Secure client portals: A centralized platform for document upload, evidence tracking, and auditor collaboration helps keep requests and responses organized in one place.

-• System integration: Support for automated evidence collection from your IT environment, such as logs or configuration data.
+• System integration: Support for automated evidence collection from your IT environment, including cloud systems, access controls, logs, and configuration data, can reduce repetitive manual work.

-• Ongoing compliance capability: Firms that integrate automation make it easier to maintain controls between audits.
+• Ongoing compliance capability: Firms that use continuous monitoring and recurring control checks make it easier to maintain controls between audit cycles instead of treating compliance as a once-a-year exercise.

-• Reporting visibility: Ask about dashboards or progress trackers that show findings, remediation status, and audit progress.
+• Reporting visibility: Ask about dashboards, alerts, and progress trackers that show findings, remediation status, and overall audit progress in real time.

 7. Consider Post-Audit Support and Long-Term Partnership